ithinkandicode/20MTD-SpriteReplacer/README.md

 ## Usage

+### Thunderstore
+1. Install through Thunderstore
+2. Edit configuration to enable/disable features and add Asset-Mods to the ModFolders lists

+### Manual
 1. Install BepInEx
-1. Add the plugin DLL to BepInEx\plugins
+2. Add the plugin DLL to BepInEx\plugins
-2. Create a folder in BepInEx\plugins for your mod, without spaces (eg `MyTextureMod`).
-3. In your mods folder create folders for your files called `Textures` and/or `Audio`
-4. Add your texture or audio files to the respective folder using [this folder structure](https://github.com/ithinkandicode/20MTD-Graphical-Overhaul/blob/main/filetree.txt)
-5. Update the plugin config to point to your folder
-  - Config coming soon...
+3. Install Asset-Mods
+4. Edit AssetReplacer configuration and add Asset-Mods to the ModFolders lists

 ## Setup